isidorogv/huxleyR/README.md

 ![Huxley i3 v.3.0](pics/huxley_i3_v31.JPG)

-Openscad files are supplied in order to make your own custom adjustements.
+Since version 3.0, migration from openscad to freecad have been started.
+STL and STEP files are supplied in order to allow you to make your own adjustements.

 Thankx to...